Peter Bergeron: Professional career

 Bergeron was drafted shortly after graduating high school by the Los Angeles Dodgers in the 4th round of the 1996 MLB draft.
-After spending the 1996 and 1997 seasons in the Dodgers farm system his rights were traded in the middle of the 1998 season to the Montreal Expos in an exchange that sent himself, Jonathan Tucker, Wilton Guerrero, and Ted Lilly to Montreal in exchange for Mark Grudzielanek, Hiram Bocachica and Carlos Pérez.
+After spending the 1996 and 1997 seasons in the Dodgers farm system his rights were traded in the middle of the 1998 season to the Montreal Expos in an exchange that also sent Jonathan Tucker, Wilton Guerrero, and Ted Lilly to Montreal in exchange for Mark Grudzielanek, Hiram Bocachica and Carlos Pérez.

 In 1999 Bergeron split time with the Ottawa Lynx and Harrisburg Senators.
 In a total of 100 games for the two teams he would hit a combined .320 with 23 stolen bases as a leadoff hitter.
 Bergeron made his Major League Baseball debut with the Montreal Expos on September 7, 1999.
 2000 was Bergeron's only full season in the majors.
 He served as the regular leadoff hitter for the Expos and hit .245 with 5 home runs, 31 RBI and 11 stolen bases in 148 games played.
 He also led the National League with 16 outfield assists.